DevJeetShah/full-stack-app-shutterbug/README.md

 # Shutterbug App
-A full stack application for photography enthusiasts to meet other photographers in the area
+Shutterbug is a full stack web application for photography enthusiasts to find and meet other photographers in the area

 ![](public/images/shuttergif1.gif)